Puppet Master X: Axis Rising: Nazi puppets

-Among Doctor Freuhoffer's dolls is Freakshow's robotic baby, the Zuni killing doll and Retro-Tunneler's head from Killjoy 4, Trilogy of Terror and Retro Puppet Master.
+Among Doctor Freuhoffer's dolls is Freakshow's robotic baby, the Zuni killing doll and Drill Sergeant's head from Killjoy Goes to Hell, Trilogy of Terror and Retro Puppet Master.

+Production

+Following a four-year hiatus after Puppet Master vs. Demonic Toys, a trilogy of prequels set during World War II was announced in August 2008, with the first film, Puppet Master: Axis of Evil, released in 2010.
+In October 2011, the second film was announced under the working title Puppet Master Forever.
+The title was eventually changed to Puppet Master X: Axis Rising.
+Despite being the eleventh film in the series, the inclusion of the Roman numeral X (10) was an intentional decision intended to reassure fans that the Demonic Toys crossover film was not canon.

+The film was written by newcomer Shane Bitterling.
+Bitterling had met Full Moon founder Charles Band during a memorial service for fellow screenwriter Domonic Muir, who had written the previous film and died in September 2010.
+Bitterling helped Band with some of Muir's unfinished scripts and became his first choice to write the next Puppet Master film.
+Band directed the film because he created the series and felt it was finally time to direct one himself.

+Bitterling was instructed not to include the Ninja puppet from Axis of Evil, as Band stated, "We're not using the ninja.
+Nobody liked that one."
+The character Bombshell was based on an unused puppet from the canceled Puppet Wars spin off series.
+Kip Canyon and Jean Louise O'Sullivan were recast as Danny and Beth, replacing Levi Fiehler and Jenna Gallaher.

+The film was heavily restricted by budget constraints.
+Scenes intended to take place in large spaces were instead shot in small rooms, and without the involvement of any stop-motion animators, the puppets' movement was limited.

 Sequel

 In September 2015, Charles Band of Full Moon announced that a sequel, Puppet Master: Axis Termination was in development.
 Filming began in 2016 and concluded the same year.
 The film was released as a three-episode series before being released in its full form on September 15, 2017.

-It Was Followed by a spin-off titled Blade: The Iron Cross and released in 2020.
+It was followed by a spin-off titled Blade: The Iron Cross and released in 2020.

 Reception

 The film was met with mostly negative reviews.
 A reviewer for Dread Central gave it a score of one-half out of five, calling it "every bit as terrible as you might think, and then some".
 Film critic Dave Harlequin also gave a negative review with a score of 2.0/10, calling it "by far the worst release in the near 25-year lifespan of Puppet Master".
 Cinema Crazed praised Axis Rising, calling it "a solid horror film".